rbxbinaryoffical/Axo-McLCE-ModLoader/README.md

 NOTE: Compilation part of installer opens cmd

+**WARNING**
+Axo currently works only on Windows.
+Linux and macOS are not supported yet, but support will be added in the future.

 ## AxoAPI
 If you want to create mods for AxoLoader you can read under this section about mod creating using AxoAPI!